What Do Electrical and Electronics Engineering Technicians Do?

-Electrical and electronics engineering technicians help design, develop, test, manufacture and repair electronic components.
-They typically work under the supervision of an electrical engineer or a computer hardware engineer.
+Electrical and electronics engineering technicians help design, develop, test, manufacture and repair electrical or electronic equipment.
+They work under the supervision of an electrical engineer, and electronics engineer or a computer hardware engineer.

 - Assemble electrical and electronic systems and prototypes

-- Perform maintenance and calibration of equipment
+- Perform equipment maintenance

 - Test and analyze results

 - Describe equipment failures or limitations accurately and in detail for engineers

 Becoming an Electrical or Electronics Engineering Technician: FAQs